GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

 Permission to skip the rules
 ----------------------------

-Some users may be allowed to skip some of the rules on a per project and per repository basis by configuring the appropriate "skip" settings in the project.config.
+Some users may be allowed to skip some of the rules by configuring the appropriate "skip" settings in the project.config.

 Skip of the rules is controlled by: